There are three basic capabilities that a modern object-oriented programming (OOP) language (like Java) must provide:

 is, it computes a new balance based on the balance it's given.
 So

-even though myCalculator6
+even though myCalculator6 triggers an

 interest payment, it does not accumulate because that's